-Good Growing Tip: If you interested in more information about raising reindeer, the Reindeer Owners and Breeders Association in the US has beneficial information, and you can find a local farm to visit too!
+Good Growing Tip: If you are interested in more information about raising reindeer, the Reindeer Owners and Breeders Association in the U.S. has beneficial information, and you can find a local farm to visit too!

 The Good Growing team wishes you and your loved ones a healthy and happy holiday season, and we look forward to growing with you in 2021!